What Is Geocaching?

 For poking into dark cache-hiding places, bring a trekking pole or hiking stick and a flashlight.
 Lastly, you will want to sign the logbook in the cache to prove you found it, so don't forget to bring a pen.

 Safety tip: Be aware of your surroundings.
-Take your eyes off of the GPS occasionally so you don't fall down a hill (or worse).
+Take your eyes off of the screen occasionally so you don't fall down a hill (or worse).

-Most GPS units are accurate to within 20 feet, so when you are closer than this to the cache, it really can't tell you much more.
+The app is accurate to roughly within 30 feet, so when you are closer than this to the cache, it really can't tell you much more.
 At this point you should put it away and start looking.